karolflont/FastTrack/README.md

 Check FastTrack.SAMPLE.ps1 for sample usage of this module.
 A convinient way to follow this SAMPLE (and to use FastTrack in general) is to open it in PowerShell ISE.
 This way you can:
 - run single lines of FastTrack.SAMPLE.ps1 file by placing a cursor on a selected line and hitting F8
-- browse the FastTrack module functions in the PowerShell ISE Commands menu
+- browse the FastTrack module functions, select their parameters and run them using Run button in the PowerShell ISE Commands menu

 Note that FastTrack needs a system configuration file for proper function.
 Please read about how to prepare a config file in the section below.